 With some careful planning, though, it’s possible to cut shave off a few bucks here and there.
-Depending on your plans, you might save just enough to make you feel better about your exorbitant spending, or you might even save enough to extend your adventure (or take off for another one soon).
+Depending on your plans, you might save just enough to make you feel better about your exorbitant spending, or better yet, you might even save enough to extend your adventure (or take off for another adventure soon).

 I don’t have all the answers, but here are a few of my best ideas for saving money on that next adventure you’ve been planning.